-The Tony Fothergill Book Collecting Prize gives students the chance to win £500 by building their own book collections, and writing about them.
+The Tony Fothergill Book Collecting Prize, launched in October 2017, is offered annually and is open to all students at the University of York.
 It is intended to encourage the collecting of books, printed and/or manuscript materials by students of the University by recognising a collection assembled by a student at an early stage in its formation.

-In addition to the prize of £500, the winner will receive Membership of the Friends of York University Library, and the opportunity to give a seminar on their winning collection.
-They will also progress through to the ABA National Book Collecting Prize (see below), alongside the winners of similar competitions already established at other universities.
+In addition to a prize of £500, the winner will receive Membership of the Friends of the Library and Archives, and the opportunity to give a seminar on their winning collection.
+They will automatically be entered in the Antiquarian Booksellers Association National Book Collecting Prize (see below), alongside the winners of similar competitions at other universities.

 All undergraduates and postgraduates of the University, both part-time and full-time, are encouraged to enter.
 If you have ten or more items, then you are already a collector, and should apply!

 The deadline for submissions to the 2019 prize is 5pm on Monday 14 January 2019.

 Your entry will take the form of an essay describing how your collection illustrates a particular theme or type of material, and how the items were acquired.
 The essay should explain the significance that the collection has for you, and may indicate how the process of collecting has developed your own ideas of the theme.
 The essay should include a section describing five items that you would like to add to the collection.